Eligibility: Major grants for independent, overseas research and language training.Read More

 Eligibility: For graduate study in North America, South America or the Caribbean.Read More

-Whom: For post-Bachelor’s study at Oxford University to pursue a degree.
+Whom: The Rhodes Scholarship is for post-Bachelor’s study at Oxford University to pursue a degree.
 Must be between 18 and 24 years of age (by Oct.
 1 of application year).

 Eligibility: A variety of fellowships and grants offered by this non-profit foundation that seeks to encourage a new generation of leaders.Read More

 Eligibility: This award is for providing travel reimbursement for UGA graduate students to participate in UGA-approved academic activities overseas.
 Students must complete the online application and provide their flight information.

 Eligibility: The Whitaker International Program sends emerging leaders in U.S. biomedical engineering (or bioengineering) overseas to undertake a self-designed project that will enhance their careers within the field.

 - Have U.S. citizenship OR be a permanent legal resident of the U.S.